Online and Blended Learning Approach

 - RPL ( Recognition of Prior Knowledge) for those with existing levels of knowledge and skills

-- Practical assignments based on case studies, self-study and research
+- Practical assignments based on case studies, self-study and in-house research

-- Work placed assignments to ensure application of the knowledge and skills learned above
+- Work placed assignments to ensure application of the knowledge and skills learned in the workplace

-- Summative Assessment to ascertain competence in the knowledge, skills and attitudes required to complete the requirements for the program
+- Final Integrated Summative Assessment after each skills program or part qualificaiton, to ascertain competence in the knowledge, skills and attitudes required to ensure competence and ability complete the requirements for the programs, including the EISA Eternal INtegrated Summative Asseswsment required for the QCTO occupational qualificaitons.